thetukiet/Coins-CLI/README.md

 ---
 <br />

-### 4. View at specific date.
+### 4. View at specific date
 Will check with tokens from transaction history at input date(CSV log)
 ```
 coins view --date=15-11-2021
 ```